THEdavehogue/glassdoor-analysis/README.md

 ##### *Volume of Data*
 The final challenge to gathering as many reviews as I wanted was the sheer volume of data that I collected.
 In order to get all the reviews for all the employers that I wanted to analyze, I had to distribute the workload between five computers.
 After splitting the data into manageable chunks, each machine ran the threaded scraper for about 10 hours.

+## Acknowledgements

+Special thanks to [Erich Wellinger](https://github.com/ewellinger) for coaching me in this project, and for his instruction on NLP and other special topics throughout the Data Science Immersive course.